 Philos Health, while unable to travel to the Philippines due to pandemic closures, responded to the urgent plea for help.

 In partnership with the Local Government of Jagna and the Rotary Club of Central Jagna, Philos has delivered 30 tons of food to 1600 families.

 Children’s Dental Clinic

-In 2018, with the generous support of Rotary Clubs in California partnering with the Rotary Club of Cental Jagna, a new children’s dental clinic was established at Boctol Elementary School in Jagna.
+Rotary Club of Central Jagna, a new children’s dental clinic was established at Boctol Elementary School in Jagna.
 The new clinic provides a full range of dental treatments to the 450 kids at the elementary school and nearby schools.
-In the first two years of operation 2700 children have received treatments including cleanings, fluoride treatments, fillings, sealants and extractions.
+In the first two years of operation, 2700 children received treatments.

 The Monarch Beach Sunrise Rotary Club (MSBR) is the international sponsor for a Rotary global grant.
-In 2020, Rotary International awarded a second grant to enable the clinic to focus on treating mothers and their babies.
-The Clinic had found that by the time children arrived in kindergarten many already had a mouth full of cavities along with infections, abscesses and missing teeth.
-The Clinic was anxious to focus on preventing cavities among 5 year olds by starting education and treatment at an earlier age.
-With the support of this new grant, the dental team will start treating kids at 6 months of age and provide education targeting pregnant women to address this critical need.
+In 2020, Rotary International awarded a second grant to enable the Clinic to focus on treating pregnant women and their babies.
+The Clinic found that by the time children started kindergarten many already had a mouthful of cavities along with infections, abscesses, and missing teeth.
+A focus of the new grant is to prevent cavities among 5-year-olds by starting education and treatment at an earlier age.

 Supporting the Clinic also are Rotary Clubs from San Bruno, Mission Viejo, San Clemente, Irvine, Burlingame,

 “Our financial support to start the new dental clinic in an elementary school in Boctol allows us to invest in a better future for the community.
 Our continuation of support provides even more help to those who need it the most.
 We are delighted to work with Philos on this important project”.